Posted by Robert Half on 20 January 2017

 Take the lead before staff chuck a sickie

 Having a clear sick leave policy doesn't just make good legal sense – it can curb sick leave abuse by communicating to employees that you take good attendance seriously.
-Regardless, the best way to prevent undue absenteeism – as well as excessive employee turnover – is to provide your employees with a workplace that is safe, supportive, and open to flexible working.
+Regardless, the best way to prevent undue absenteeism – as well as excessive staff turnover – is to provide your employees with a workplace that is safe, supportive, and open to flexible working.